centrica-engineering/nucleus-docs/docs/how-to/creating-illustrations.md

 Once you’re illustrations are completed (and signed off!) they need to be made ready for development.
 Follow these steps to a happy developer:

-1. Check your gradients are not multiplied opacity
+1. Check your gradients are not multiplied opacity.
-2. Select the icon and choose Object > Expand appearance
+2. Select the icon and choose Object > Expand appearance.
 3. Check shapes have been turned to paths.
-Go to Object > Compound path > Make (you will need to do this for each individual shape separately)
+Go to Object > Compound path > Make (you will need to do this for each individual shape separately).
-4. When you have completed this use the top menu select File > Export > Export for Screens > press the small cog (see below)
+4. When you have completed this use the top menu select File > Export > Export for Screens > press the small cog (see below).

 ![Exporting illustrations](https://user-images.githubusercontent.com/43471890/62051136-a2aa5600-b20a-11e9-814b-a1a8f418dfd0.jpg)

-Select SVG in the left hand panel > choose Inline Style in the Styling dropdown (see below)
+Select SVG in the left hand panel > choose Inline Style in the Styling dropdown (see below).

 ![Exporting illustrations](https://user-images.githubusercontent.com/43471890/62051134-a211bf80-b20a-11e9-8787-f72f2d4579c3.jpg)